 Throughout each year there are a range of 'Honours Announcements' made public.
 These include the Australia Day Honours on Australia Day, January 26, Queen's Birthday Honours in June, Honorary Awards - Order of Australia and Australian Bravery Decorations announcements.
 This site details the awards and recipients

 Australian Bravery Decorations recognise acts of bravery by members of the community.
 They selflessly put themselves in jeopardy to protect the lives or property of others.Bravery or courage differs from fortitude in a crisis situation.
 Bravery is a deliberate choice to go from a place of safety to danger or remain in a perilous position to provide help.The Cross of Valour is the highest bravery decoration.
 It is awarded for acts of conspicuous courage in circumstances of extreme peril.

 This page contains information relating to the Australian National Anthem.
 Includes an explanation of when the anthem should be sung, the words and the sheet music for the anthem which are available for download.

 Information page describing the symbolism, history, protocols and commercial use of the Australian flag.
 Flag images and templates can be downloaded from links on the page.

 There are 53 awards in the Australian honours system and the best known of these is the Order of Australia.
 From this page you can explore the A-Z lists of both Australian and Imperial awards, find out how and when to wear a medal, and what post-nominal entitlements apply as well as learn about honorary awards and foreign awards.

-The Cabinet Implementation Unit was established to help the Prime Minister and the Government manage and deliver the Government's strategic reform priorities, including reporting to the Prime Minister on progress with the delivery of these priorities across the Australian Public Service.
+Established to help the Prime Minister and the Government manage and deliver the Government's strategic reform priorities, including reporting to the Prime Minister on progress with the delivery of these priorities across the Australian Public Service.